Build

 Collaborative Setup and Extras

-Once PubNub is in place, it's time to set up the collaborative features.
+Once PubNub is installed, it's time to set up the real-time collaborative features.
 Decide on a cursor color and a username to showcase your user's needs.

 You now have your own collaborative text editor in the mold of Google Docs.
 It combines the best of CRDTs, YJS, Lexical, React and PubNub!
 Build the app with tsc && vite build && mv dist/icons dist/assets/.
 Publish your app on GitHub pages or another hosting provider.
 Share the link and get started with online collaborative editing 🚀🎉

 Awesome!
-You've just built your very own Google Docs-like live collaborative text editor using CRDTs, Lexical by Meta, Yjs, and most importantly, PubNub.
+You've just built your very own Google Docs-like live collaborative text editor application using CRDTs, Lexical by Meta, Yjs, and PubNub.
 This is indeed how collaborative tools work, offering a communal space for work and promoting interactive collaboration among teams, irrespective of geographical boundaries.

 With PubNub APIs, the possibilities of creating real-time applications like this are endless.
-Many popular collaborative tools in use today, such as Google Docs and Notion, utilize similar types of technology to provide their real-time collaboration features.
+Many popular collaborative tools in use today, such as Google Docs and Notion, utilize similar types of technology to provide their live multi-user collaboration features.

 Now, if you're interested in scaling this project into a fully fledged product or want to dig deeper into conflict resolution in real-time applications, I recommend you check out more detailed materials on CRDTs.
-You can also explore PubNub’s extensive documentation and other useful materials.
+You can also explore PubNub’s developer technical documentation and other useful materials.

-Keeping up-to-date with current technological advancements is key to staying relevant.
+Keeping up-to-date with current tech advancements is key to staying relevant.
 Be sure to constantly learn, explore, experiment and most importantly, collaborate.